dhsagar/djangoVideoChat/README.md

 # djangoVideoChat
 ### This is a django based web application for video chat among multiple users.
-This application uses WebRTC ( Agora sdk : https://www.agora.io/) to enable real-time voice and video interaction inside our django application.
+This application uses WebRTC (Agora sdk) to enable real-time voice and video interaction.
 ## Initial setup and download
 * Run the following command to install mysqlclient since this project uses mysql database<br>
  ```$ pip install mysqlclient```